CDCgov/SARS-CoV-2_FRNTcalculations/README.md

 Given a folder of correct input CSV files (set in a combination of lines 21 and 29) the output should be a single csv file named "final_ec50.csv" written in an output folder set in line 25.
 There will also be a single normalized graph produced per "Graph Group" designated in the collection of input CSV files.

-When the provided example plate is run, it should produce three files, as seen in the [Expected Results](./Examples/Expected Results/) folder.
+When the provided example plate is run, it should produce three files, as seen in the <a href="https://github.com/CDCgov/SARS-CoV-2_FRNTcalculations/tree/master/Examples/Expected%20Results">Expected Results</a> folder.

 ## Public Domain Standard Notice